Almezing/almezing.github.io/_posts/DRAFT-2018-12-25-First-Story.md

 >Hacker: I promise

->{{Buttercup}}: If you can keep me alive, I'll appreciate that Vanguard was dropped off at the point of entry.
+>{{Buttercup}}: If you can keep at least me alive, I'll appreciate that Vanguard was dropped off at the point of entry.
 This side entry was found to be the quickest but safest way into where the assets were being held.
 An entry midway between office area and basement where the other asset is housed and escape route is mapped to the rendezvous point.
 The facility looked heavily guarded from the outside, but the intel suggest this was only a front and the interior will nearly be empty of patrols.
-The first assets resides on a computer disc somewhere in the office space.
-It was sent and stored there about a month ago.
-It may have been deleted after sitting for so long, but traces of it can be recovered.
+The first assets resides on a computer disc somewhere in the office space that was sent and stored there about a month ago.

 The crew consisted of a ragtag of characters who all are took on the job to make a quick buck.
 There’s the wanna be gangster trying to make a name for himself in the city.
-The hot headed bimbo he brought along might be his girlfriend, and she brought on some extra gear.
-The usual big guy brawny enough for the requirement to carry the heavy stuff.
+The hot headed bimbo he brought along might be his girlfriend, and she brought on her own silenced gun.
+The usual big guy was brawny enough for the requirement to carry the heavy stuff.
 There's literally some kid the hacker wanted on board as a proxy to access any system that were network isolated.
 His secondary use is to scout and look out for the crew.
 Lastly, there's the butch chick only here to realize a dream.

 Vanguard entered through the door way, into a hall that is adjacent to the office space they needed to get into.
 The kid scouted around the corner and located the office room where the schematic asset should be.
 No cameras in sight as this was a commercial building that only monitored crucial sections of the facility, which the hacker already took care of.
 The crew made their way six doors down the hallway, keeping their cover from the window opening that lead to the fountain court yard.
 The intel was solid.
 No AmIba patrols were seen in nor across the court yard into the window view of the other half of the office space.
-The first to enter into the office room was the kid.
-All he needed to do was setup the hackers' connection to the desk to start the extraction.
+The first to enter into the office room was the kid as all he needed to do was setup Hacker's data miner.
 The rest of the crew sat on standby.

->Gangster: "I hate this part"
+>Gangster: I hate this part

->Brawny: "Everyone hates this part"
+>Brawny: Everyone hates this part

->Hacker: "I prefer this part"
+>Hacker: I prefer this part

->Gangster Girl: "Of course you do"
+>Gangster Girl: Of course you do

->Hacker: "This will take some time as the schematic was deleted from this desk.
-I need to do a data mine"
+>Hacker: This will take some time as the schematic was deleted from this desk.
+This will take longer with the data mine

->Gangster: "You gotta be fucking with me"
+>Gangster: You gotta be fucking with me

->{{Buttercup}}: "Be nice everyone one.
-We need to do all of this to get the pay we're after"
+>{{Buttercup}}: Be nice everyone one.
+We need to do all of this to get the pay we're after

->Brawny: "Of course this would happen"
+>Brawny: Of course this would happen"

->Kid: "Just make this quick.
-I really want to get out of here"
+>Kid: Just make this quick.
+I really want to get out of here

->Gangster: "I'm gonna lay low after all this"
+>Gangster: I'm gonna lay low after all this

->Gangster Girl: "We're going to party after this.
-You guys are invited"
+>Gangster Girl: We're going to party after this.
+You guys are invited

->Gangster: "No, none of you are invited.
-Just crawl back into the holes you all came from"
+>Gangster: No, none of you are invited.
+Just crawl back into the holes you all came from

->{{Buttercup}}: "I don't mind a drink or four"
+>{{Buttercup}}: I don't mind a drink or four

->Kid: "I might finally have enough to get those optic upgrades I've been eyeing.
-Should cover the operation too!"
+>Kid: I might finally have enough to get those optic upgrades I've been eyeing.
+Should cover the operation too!

->Brawny: "You'll be better off finishing school, Kid"
+>Brawny: You'll be better off finishing school, Kid

->Kid: "School?
+>Kid: School?
 I got expelled to the only one I was qualified for.
-At least with this, I'll be make a living."
+At least with this, I'll be make a living.

->{{Buttercup}}: "But not a decent one"
+>{{Buttercup}}: But not a decent one

->Gangster Girl: "I've been where he was.
-It's better than nothing."
+>Gangster Girl: I've been where he was.
+It's better than nothing.

->Hacker: "I'm almost done"
+>Hacker: I'm almost done

->Gangster: "How long does it take to just find a fucking file?
-Hurry the fuck up"
+>Gangster: How long does it take to just find a fucking file?
+Hurry the fuck up

->{{Buttercup}}: "Ice the fuck out.
-It's almost done"
+>{{Buttercup}}: Ice the fuck out.
+It's almost done

->Brawny: "Being that this is H.I.M. tech we're getting, I'm no surprised the effort it takes to get all this done"
+>Brawny: Being that this is H.I.M. tech we're getting, I'm no surprised the effort it takes to get all this done

+>Kid: I've got it all.

->Hacker: "I've got it all.
-Move onto the next target"
+>Hacker: Move onto the next target

-Hacker gathered enough data to recreate the schematics for an experimental H.I.M. weapon.
-Kid held the storage chip housing the blueprint in front of the rest of the crew.
-It was swiftly snatched by Gangster who dropped into this coat pocket to suggest that the crew should move on already.
-The crew needed to work their way down to the lower levels.
+The data miner made a faint beep that confirmed it gathered enough data to recreate the schematics for an experimental H.I.M. weapon.
+Feeling accomplished, Kid held the storage chip in front of the rest of the crew.
+It was swiftly snatched by Gangster, who dropped into this coat pocket to suggest that the crew should move on already.
+Vanguard needed to work their way down to the lower levels.
 The outline of the plan mapped a stair way at the end of the hall.
 This led to the basement level where the other asset should be found.
 It was a large storage room filled with columns of shipments that were soon to be moved to their next destination.
-This night was the only available time frame to extract the asset out of here.
+This night was the only available time frame to extract this particular asset out of here.
 Kid did his thing to find where it was located, which was behind a enclosed alcove within the storage area. {{Buttercup}} and Brawny made their way towards the mechanized doors.
 They couldn't lay a finger as the doors themselves were popped open by Hacker.

 >Hacker: "I'm saving you the time"